felipenoris/Oracle.jl/docs/src/tutorial.md

 From the Julia perspective, a `NULL` value will be translated as `missing`.

-As an example, given the following column definition on SQL:
+As an example, given the following column SQL definition:

 ```sql
 STR VARCHAR(255) NULL